Human rights in Sri Lanka

 Human rights in Sri Lanka provides for fundamental rights in the country.
 The Sri Lanka Constitution states that every person is entitled to freedom of thought, conscience and religion, including the freedom to have or to adopt a religion or belief of his choice.
 And, that every person is equal before the law.

 Several human rights groups, including Amnesty International and Human Rights Watch, as well as the British government, the United States Department of State and the European Union, have expressed concern about the state of human rights in Sri Lanka.
 The government of Sri Lanka and the separatist Liberation Tigers of Tamil Eelam (LTTE) as well as various other paramilitaries and marxist Janatha Vimukthi Peramuna (JVP) rebels are accused of violating human rights.
-Although Sri Lanka has not officially practiced the death penalty since 1976, there are well-documented cases of state-sponsored 'disappearances' and murders.
+Although Sri Lanka has not officially carried out the death penalty since 1976, there are well-documented cases of state-sponsored 'disappearances' and murders.

 Background

 Sri Lanka was embroiled in two JVP insurrections and a civil war for more than two decades.
-The repression of the second JVP revolution in the Southern Sri Lanka by government forces and paramilitaries has led to many human rights violations.
-Up to 60,000 people, mostly Sinhalese, including many students died as a result of this insurgency led by the factions of the Marxist JVP.
+The repression of the second JVP revolution in Southern Sri Lanka by government forces and paramilitaries has led to many human rights violations.
+Up to 60,000 people, mostly Sinhalese, including many students, died as a result of this insurgency led by the factions of the Marxist JVP.

 In July 1983, the darkest anti-minority pogrom in Sri Lankan history, known as the Black July riots, erupted.
 The riots began as a response to a deadly ambush by the LTTE (Liberation Tigers of Tamil Eelam), one of the many Tamil militant groups of that time, on Sri Lankan Army soldiers, which lead to deaths of 13 soldiers.
-Government appointed commission's estimates put the death toll at nearly 1,000.
+Government appointed commission's estimates put the death toll of the riots at nearly 1,000.
 Mostly minority Sri Lankan Tamils died or 'disappeared' during these riots.
 At least 150,000 Tamils fled the island.
 The Black July is generally seen as the start of a full-scale Sri Lankan Civil War between the Tamil militants and the government of Sri Lanka.